ceynri/win10-setup/README.md

 ## Usage

-Fork or download this repo, **MODIFY** the scripts and execute `setup.cmd` in your fresh installed computer.
+Fork or download this repo, **MODIFY** the scripts, and execute `setup.cmd` in your fresh installed computer.

 **Run it as Administrator** to ensure that the script can run normally.